-1. Plaintiff Jane Doe is a 21-year-old transgender woman who has been diagnosed with gender dysphoria, a serious medical condition that requires treatment.
-She receives health benefits through the United States military's healthcare plan as a dependent of her father, Plaintiff John Doe, who served for more than 23 years in the Marine Corps and Air Force.
-Despite Jane's eligibility and her father's honorable service, Jane has been denied critical treatments recommended by her doctors solely because of a federal statute dating to 1976, 10 U.S. C. Sec.
+1. Plaintiff Jane Doe is a 21-year-old transgender woman.
+Plaintiff Susan Roe is a 20-year-old transgender woman.
+Each Plaintiff has been diagnosed with gender dysphoria, a serious medical condition that requires treatment.
+The Plaintiffs receive health benefits through the United States military's healthcare plan as dependents of their fathers, each of whom served for more than two decades in the United States military.
+Despite their eligibility and their fathers' honorable service, Jane Doe and Susan Roe are denied critical treatments recommended by their doctors solely because of a federal statute dating to 1976, 10 U.S. C. Sec.
 1079 (a)(11), that mandates the categorical exclusion of all surgical treatments for gender transition in the military's medical coverage for eligible dependents of servicemembers.
 Plaintiffs assert claims for violation of their rights to Equal Protection (Count I) and Due Process (Count II) under the U.S. Constitution and for violation of the federal Rehabilitation Act, 29 U.S. C. § 794 (Count III).